kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - 2025-01-26: First drop, already working, not finally cleaned up (just posted this drop on some folks request)

 # Next steps
-- Cleaning code, detail adjustments
+- Currently no updates planned

 .